 4.9 Students have to pay for essential items such as food, bills, clothes, leisure, rent, travel and course costs.
-As some students may choose, or be required to, spend more than others, a system of reasonable expenditure values will be applied in each assessment.
+As some students may choose, or be required to, spend more than others, composite living costs and variable expenditure will be applied in each assessment.